|

 simple raked walking tracks to and fro and historically accurate

-signage for less than $5000, but they( DSE) totally ignored the plans
+signage for less than $5000, but DSE totally ignored the plans

 in preference to what the authorities later drew up costing more than